nilsreichardt/google-flights-mcp/README.md

 - `--port` (default `8080` or `PORT` env var) – port to listen on.

 The server speaks the MCP Server-Sent Events transport.
-Point your MCP client at `http://<host>:<port>` and it will discover all three tools automatically.
+Point your MCP client at `http://<host>:<port>` and it will discover all four tools automatically.

 ## Deploying